jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-triads.md

 ## Bass lines

-Practice playing the bass line in a steady consistent rhythm, sometimes separate from the chords.
+Practice playing a bass note in a steady and consistent rhythm, in its own line that weaves in and out of the chords.

+Start by just playing the root note in the bass.

-To make the bass lines more interesting, include the fifth in addition to the root.
+Then make the bass line more interesting by adding in the fifth.

-Smooth out the bass line by adding approach notes before the root and fifth---either a chromatic note, scale tone, or chord tone immediately above or below the target note.
+Then start to Smooth out the bass line by adding approach notes before the root and fifth---either a chromatic note, scale tone, or chord tone immediately above or below the target note.

 The book *Building Walking Bass Lines*,